-Participating in a TMS study provides indirect benefit to the participants in terms of outstanding scientific knowledge gained about brain function, but it is low risk given that the stimulation parameters being used are within the established safety norms (Table 1; Figures 5-6), and we will only enroll healthy participants without contraindication for TMS.
+Participating in a TMS study provides indirect benefit to the participants in terms of outstanding scientific knowledge gained about brain function, but it is low risk given that the stimulation parameters being used are within the established safety norms (Rossi et al. 2009; 2020) and we will only enroll healthy participants without contraindication for TMS.
 In what follows, we detail the specific risks associated with this protocol and the steps we will take to protect against risk beyond those already described in relation to the consent process.